top of page

 Here's a quick look at some differences:

-Maintenance: Wood needs regular sealing/painting; Vinyl/PVC needs occasional cleaning.
+• Maintenance: Wood needs regular sealing/painting; Vinyl/PVC needs occasional cleaning.

-Cost: Wood is generally cheaper upfront; Vinyl/PVC is more expensive initially.
+• Cost: Wood is generally cheaper upfront; Vinyl/PVC is more expensive initially.

 Modern Steel and Aluminum Fences

 For a more modern or sleek look, or if you're really focused on security, steel and aluminum fences are worth checking out.
 These are incredibly strong and last a really long time.
 They're not usually for privacy, since they're often designed with gaps, but they're great for defining property lines, keeping pets in, or adding a touch of elegance.
 Aluminum is lighter and won't rust, which is a big plus, and it's often powder-coated for extra protection and color.
-Steel is even stronger, but it can rust if it's not properly treated.
+Steel is even stronger but can rust if it's not treated correctly.
 Both are pretty low-maintenance, usually just needing a wash now and then.
 They tend to be on the higher end of the price scale, but they really hold up.

 Consider these points for metal fences: